 Patients are unlikely to develop fever, chills or other systemic symptoms.
 Patients who develop arthritis, prostatitis or epididymitis can become feverish and have chills or nausea.

-Physical examination can reveal signs of other sexually transmitted diseases such as ulcers from herpes simplex or condyloma acuminatum.
-Urethral discharge, which can be yellow or green in color can be seen.
-Examination should also exclude fever, joint tenderness especially in the hands and feet, and conjunctivitis.
+A physical examination can reveal signs of other sexually transmitted diseases, such as ulcers from herpes simplex or condyloma acuminatum.
+Urethral discharge, which can be yellow or green in color, can be seen.
+Examination should also exclude fever, joint tenderness (especially in the hands and feet), and conjunctivitis.

 Diagnostic Workup for Urethritis

-Urethral smear is an important investigation in the diagnostic work-up of urethritis.
+A urethral smear is an important investigation in the diagnostic workup of urethritis.
 Patients who have infectious urethritis commonly have more than five white blood cells per oil immersion microscopic field on their urethral smear examination.

-In the past, treatment options were carefully selected to be either against gonococcal or chlamydial urethritis and not both.
-Therefore, a gram stain was useful in the evaluation and selection of the appropriate antibiotic.
+In the past, treatment options were carefully selected to be either against gonococcal or chlamydial urethritis and not both; therefore, a gram stain was useful in the evaluation and selection of the appropriate antibiotic.
 Current recommendations, however, state to treat both conditions simultaneously.
-Because of this, gram stain is no longer the recommended test to confirm the diagnosis.
+There have been high rates of resistance in gonococcal urethritis; thus, this step is necessary to avoid a re-occurrence or persistence.
+Because of this, a gram stain is no longer the recommended test to confirm the diagnosis.